So, you’ve just bought your first microphone. You rush home, excited to pair it with your keyboard and start producing the next ‘Bohemian Rhapsody’.

 Enter the audio interface.

-In the following sections, we’ll cover a ton of cool and important things about audio interfaces and explain technical concepts and terms that you may be unfamiliar with…yet.
+In the following sections, we’ll cover a ton of cool and important things about audio interfaces and explain technical concepts and terms that you may be unfamiliar with.

-If you’re a seasoned producer/musician who knows their way around audio interfaces, feel free to skip to the crème de la crème – the best audio interfaces on the market in 2020.
+If you’re a seasoned producer/musician who knows their way around audio interfaces, feel free to skip the following sections and jump to the crème de la crème – the best audio interfaces on the market in 2020.